Hudkins January 15th, 2018

 Home-buyers are bombarded with responsibilities and unfamiliar information when they embark on a real estate purchase.
 Even if buyer is experienced, the risks are always changing and it is critical to remain refreshed on the most current safety standards.
 Title professionals, Bankers, and Realtors should join-together to educate Buyers and Sellers to never initiate a wire unless they make an in-person or telephonic verification of instructions—even if an email appears as if it was generated by a closing agent or a party to the transaction.

 Hudkins Law was founded in 2006 by Jacqueline M. Hudkins.
 The firm provides title and settlement services for residential and commercial real estate transactions.
 Each real estate transaction is managed by a team of Attorneys and Paralegals to guarantee continuous coverage throughout the entire closing process and combines the expertise of Real Estate, Title, Trust, Estate Planning and Corporate Attorneys.
-The firm employs ten Attorneys and ten paralegals and maintains offices in Concord NH, Windham NH, New London NH, Keene, NH, Norwich VT, & Andover, MA.
+The firm employs nine Attorneys and ten paralegals and maintains offices in Windham NH, Concord NH, Hampton, NH, New London, NH, Keene, NH, Norwich VT, & Andover, MA.